Getting a Yacht Job - The Recruitment Process

 There are numerous crew training providers within the superyacht sector and a range of courses and certifications – some of which are mandatory, such as some STCW certificates, while others will simply help you obtain a more desirable set of skills.

-Having additional skills (such as another language) and your interests listed on your Resume is a huge help in making you stand out from other applicants, so consider which, if any, additional courses you may want complete to help you in obtaining and succeeding in your chosen role before you actively start looking for work.
+Having additional skills (such as another language) and your interests listed on your CV is a huge help in making you stand out from other applicants, so consider which, if any, additional courses you may want complete to help you in obtaining and succeeding in your chosen role before you actively start looking for work.

-Get your Resume sorted
+Get your CV sorted

 Step 3 – Get out there